 Hagit Katzenelson worked in product management for a number of start-ups and tech companies before the demands of caring for family and a friend with cancer compelled her to take a career break.
-When she was ready to return, Hagit job-searched for five years before landing a returnship as Product Manager for Walmart Labs, where she now works full-time.
+When she was ready to return, Hagit job-searched for five years before landing a returnship as Product Manager for Walmart Labs.
 She tells us about the importance of believing in yourself, her work on app development, and how her supportive Walmart team set her up for success.

 Tell me a bit about your previous career.
 What type of work did you do before taking a break?